code4fukui/Lang/README.md

-# Lang, a esm for i18n
+# Lang, an esm for i18n

 ## Format